 · Major bus stops in Goa are located in Mapusa, Margao & Panaji.

 -> Contact a Travel Agency listed in our Explore & Everything Else sections for details.

 · Currently there is 1 airport in Goa, Dabolim.
-However, there are plans to build another on the northern end of the State.
+However, there are talks of building another on the northern end of the State.

 .
 Airport to Sorth (Palolem/Agonda) is approx 1 hour and Rs.
 1000